7. Consuming Vehicle Positions

 Geographic Location

-A VehiclePosition object contains a Position object, which contains a vehicle's latitude and longitude, and may also include other useful information such as its bearing and speed.
+contains a vehicle's latitude and longitude, and may also include other

 public static void processVehiclePosition(VehiclePosition vp) {